WideVader/praktikumC/README.md

 ## Contact

-For any questions about this repository or help with this class you can contact me at [my mail](mailto:realthiccvader@gmail.com)
+For any questions about this repository or help with this class you can contact me at [my e-mail](mailto:realthiccvader@gmail.com?subject="Praktikum C github")